bateller/martinfitzpatrick.name/content/web dev/django-ajax-threaded-comments-using-only-jquery.md

->This approach is based on the original concept in [this article](http://ca.rroll.net/2009/05/10/improving-django-comments-user-experience-with-ajax/).
+>The above is based on original code from [this article](http://ca.rroll.net/2009/05/10/improving-django-comments-user-experience-with-ajax/).